sgonzalez/emergence-neuralnet/README.md

 ### TODO
 * Create new structure and weights files if they don't exist
+* Make the tmp file directory a constant
 * DONE!
 Make children accept SIGUSR2 and read from tmp file to run commands
 * DONE!
 Think about and document command semantics (e.g. insertion strategies, what to do with weights, etc.)